1. Home

 What are South Africa’s chances in the 2026 World Cup?

-South Africa are among the unfancied teams at the FIFA World Cup according to bookmakers, who expect Bafana Bafana to finish bottom of their four-team group.
+South Africa are among the unfancied teams at the World Cup according to bookmakers, who expect Bafana Bafana to finish bottom of their four-team group.
 They are rank outsiders to win the tournament, especially as they have never reached the knockout phase in three attempts.

 What teams will Bafana Bafana face in the first round?

-Bafana Bafana will play mighty Mexico, European play-off qualifier Czechia and Asian giants South Korea in their first round of FIFA World Cup 2026 group games.
+Bafana Bafana will play mighty Mexico, European play-off qualifier Czechia and Asian giants South Korea in their first round of World Cup 2026 group games.

 Where can I watch Bafana Bafana's 2026 World Cup games?

 SABC, in partnership with Hollywoodbets, will broadcast free-to-air coverage of the 2026 World Cup across SABC 1, SABC 3, SABC Plus, SABC Sport.
-SportyTV will show all 104 FIFA World Cup 2026 matches live in South Africa on a pay-TV basis.
+SportyTV will show all 104 Soccer World Cup 2026 matches live in South Africa on a pay-TV basis.
 Betting sites 10bet, Bettabets and Betway will provide HD live streaming of 2026 World Cup matches from Canada, Mexico and the United States for SA punters who have an active account.

 Who are the key players in Bafana Bafana's 2026 squad?